 DAWN OF THE PLANET OF THE APES

-Amid the explosion of science-fiction on cinema and tv screens in the 1980s and 90s following Star Wars, the Planet of the Apes saga ended up being shunted aside.
+Amid the explosion of science-fiction on cinema and tv screens in the 1980s and 90s following Star Wars, the Planet of the Apes saga ended up being forgotten.
 The series fell silent during this era until Tim Burton took on the challenge of conducting a remake of the original with Planet of the Apes (2001).
-Although not a box-office failure by any means, this has a bad rap as a film that was widely disliked and critically ridiculed.
+Although not a box-office failure by any means, this has a bad rap as a film and was widely disliked.
 After this, the Planet of the Apes saga lapsed again until we had the sudden, almost out of nowhere appearance of Rise of the Planet of the Apes (2011), which proved to be a surprise box-office success.
-This, while not labelling itself as such, could have been a prequel to the Tim Burton film or just as equally a fresh reboot of the franchise.
+While not labelling itself as such, this could have been a prequel to the Tim Burton film or just as equally a fresh reboot of the franchise.
 This took the step of following the internal chronology of the series and loosely retelling the major events of Conquest of the Planet of the Apes and showing how the apes gained intelligence and began the overthrow of human society.